Luca Martínez Dupuy chooses Mexico over Argentina as national team

 “I feel super committed and I am going to leave my life for Mexico,” he added.
 Therefore, Luca Martínez Dupuy affirmed that “he is determined” and will remain with the Mexican National Team.

 “I am super committed to the national team.
 I think they deserve that I decide to play for Mexico.
 The truth is that I am super grateful and super proud to represent the country.
-I was born in Mexico, it is my land and I am going to represent it with everything. have, ”he added.
+I was born in Mexico, it is my land and I will represent it with everything that have, ”he added.

 He wants to play in Liga MX